OdysseyMomentum/nunet-infra/README.md

 # nunet-infra prototype

-This is based on nomad.
-Should work as follows:
+This is based on nomad + docker.
+I assume docker system is pre-installed correctly.
+The rest should work as follows:

 ## step 1